zriyansh/signoz.io/blog/2021-08-18-datadog-alternatives.md

 - Infrastructure Monitoring
 - Log Management

 Standard offering includes plans for teams upto 5 full users.
 Their pricing depends on the amount of data ingested with 100 GB free data ingest and $0.25 per extra GB.
-You can visit their [pricing page](https://newrelic.com/pricing) for details.
+You can visit their <a href = "https://newrelic.com/pricing" rel="noopener noreferrer nofollow" target="_blank" >pricing page</a> for details.

 <Screenshot
   alt="New Relic dashboard"